-Name of initiative: Tobacco Use Prevention
+Name of initiative: Tobacco Use Prevention and Cessation

-Year of evaluation: 2008
+Year of evaluation: 2009-2010

-Outcome measures: : Tobacco education programs, sponsored by Franklin Square, directly influenced over 2,700 participants in various stages of use in area businesses, shelters, support centers, churches, senior centers, schools and community organizations.
+Outcome measures: Tobacco education programs, sponsored by Franklin Square, directly influenced over 6,100 participants in area businesses, shelters, support centers, churches, senior centers, schools and community organizations.
 Primary prevention efforts (health fairs, presentations to prevent tobacco usage) include Tobacco Truth Tours that brings small groups of youth into the hospital to view the direct effects of tobacco use (lab, x-ray, and patients).
 One hundred percent of these "Tourists" said they learned new information about tobacco effects.
-Secondary prevention included interventions at health fairs, events attended by smokers and cessation programs tailored to be population-sensitive.
+Secondary prevention included interventions at health fairs, events attended by smokers and cessation programs and support groups tailored to be population-sensitive.

-Franklin Square utilizes visuals and handouts from American Cancer Society (ACS) and American Lung Association of Maryland (ALAM) with our Wellness Wheel that addresses tobacco questions to increase knowledge deficits in youth and adults.
+Franklin Square utilizes visuals and handouts from the American Cancer Society (ACS) and American Lung Association of Maryland (ALAM) along with our Wellness Wheel that addresses tobacco questions to increase knowledge deficits in youth and adults.
 Presentations are targeted to the specific age, culture and needs of the participants with audiovisuals from ACS, ALAM and some independent companies.

 The adult cessation program, Stop Smoking Today, is a five session series that combines deep relaxation with guided imagery and traditional behavioral modification.
-These classes reached adult participants of diverse backgrounds and medical issues including pregnancy at local sites (two homeless shelters - Nehemiah House and Eastside Family Shelter, and Chesapeake High School) with a last class quit rate of 42% for 2008-9 year.
+These classes reached adult participants of diverse backgrounds and medical history at Franklin Square and the Nehemiah House (men's shelter) with a 60% quit rate.
 Because of the high quality and comprehensive program approach, the American Lung Association of Maryland, the American Cancer Society and the Baltimore County Department of Health recognize Franklin Square as an expert and leader for tobacco issues in the area.
 Partnerships with the Southeast Community Network, the Baltimore County Tobacco Coalition, the American Lung Association of Maryland, the American Cancer Society and the American Heart Association have established a "Best Practice" of working with the community.